 Work while you study in Canada

-If you have a study permit and you’re registered as a full-time student at a DLI, you may be able to work on-campus or on-campus.
+If you have a study permit and you’re registered as a full-time student at a DLI, you may be able to work off-campus or on-campus.

 Work as a co-op student or intern